xhayeck/crimeData/README.md

 * *Table View*
   * Table View of data from api call
   * Can select which columns in the table are viewed
+* *Map View*
+  * If dataset contains GPS coordinates of crime location, they will be shown on the map

 **Back End**
 * *Server*